mesg-foundation/mesg-js/README.md

 ## Task

 The service should call `MESG.listenTask` to register its available tasks to MESG Core.
-An object containing the tasks' key is the only parameter of this function and the tasks' functions are the values:
+An object containing the tasks' key is the only parameter of this function and the tasks' functions are the values.
+This function returns an [event emitter](https://nodejs.org/api/events.html#events_class_eventemitter) with possible events `data` and `error`.

-TODO: Say it return a `EventEmitter` with `data`, `error` https://nodejs.org/api/events.html#events_class_eventemitter

 ```javascript
 MESG.listenTask({